 Meet during “Quilting Hours” to work on your quilts with an experienced instructor.
 These hours are scheduled with the instructor, Marga Huntington.
 She will assist you in the next steps of your quilting project.
-Prerequisite to attend the Quilting Hours: a class with Marga Huntington.
+Permission of instructor required.
 Suggested donation: $5.00 to help to sustain Sew-op programs.

 In this two-hour workshop we will talk about creative ways to lengthen clothes to accommodate growth and hopefully stretch an article of clothing through the season.
 We will also cover tip to best select clothing that will grow with your kids.
 This is not a hands-on class but feel free to bring items that need to grow and we’ll discuss ideas as a class.
 No materials required.
 Handout provided.
 Teacher: Jennifer.